szenius/flexisat/README.md

 * (Optional) `bump`: any integer that is at least 1.
 Used for `vsids` pick branching.
 Corresponds to the additive factor applied to the variable weights every time a conflict happens.
 * (Optional) `decay_factor`: any double from 0 to 1.
 Used for `vsids` pick branching.
 Corresponds to the multiplicative factor applied to the variable weights.
 * (Optional) `decay_interval`: any integer that is at least 1.
 Used for `vsids` pick branching.
 Corresponds to the number of conflicts before a decay is applied to the variable weights.
+* (Optional) `clause_deletion`: true or false.
+Defaults to true.
+If true, after each conflict analysis, clauses of size more than 10 (default) or with more than 5 (default) unassigned literals will be deleted.

 #### Branch Pickers
 We have various implementations of how the solver picks the next variable for assignment.